willcl-ark/lnd_grpc/README.md

                seed_entropy: '16 bytes' = xxxxx (optional)
                )
 ```
-The only required argument is wallet_password, which must be at least 8 characters long.
+Wallet_password must be at least 8 characters long.

 The helper function will return the cipher_seed_mnemonic and the enciphered_seed in case these were not provided and therefore were auto-generated.